Ballyporeen: People

 Ballyporeen is best known for being the ancestral home of United States President Ronald Reagan.
 His great-grandfather, Michael Regan (who later changed the spelling of his name), was baptised in the village in 1829 and lived there until his emigration to London not later than 1851 and ultimately the United States in 1857.
-President Reagan visited the village on 3 June 1984 and delivered a speech to its residents, during which he discussed his ancestry and what he called the "Irish-American tradition".

-There was some opposition to Reagan's visit to Ireland, particularly from the Roman Catholic Church.
-Authorities kept approximately 600 protesters behind barriers on the outskirts of the village on that day, they were not permitted inside until the presidential party had departed.
-The main focus of the protesters was toward the Reagan administration's foreign policy, in particular its support of the Contras in Nicaragua.
+Reagan Reagan visited the village on 3 June 1984 and delivered a speech to its residents, during which he discussed his ancestry and what he called the "Irish-American tradition".
+There was some opposition to Reagan's visit to Ireland, including from the Roman Catholic Church and those opposed to the Reagan administration's foreign policy and support of the Contras in Nicaragua.
+Authorities kept approximately 600 protesters behind barriers on the outskirts of the village on that day and they were not permitted inside until the presidential party had departed.

 Ballyporeen was previously home to The Ronald Reagan Pub.
 While the building still stands, the pub closed in 2004, the same year as Reagan's death, and the following year its fittings and external signage were transferred to the Ronald Reagan Presidential Library in Simi Valley, California.

-Ballyporeen is home to the singer/songwriter Gemma Hayes whose hits include Hanging Around from her debut album Night on my Side which was released to critical acclaim and was nominated for the 2002 Mercury Music Prize.
+Ballyporeen is home to the singer/songwriter Gemma Hayes whose debut album, Night on My Side, was nominated for the 2002 Mercury Music Prize.